 One of my favorite signs says:

 “Good morning!
 I’ll be handling all your problems today.
 So relax and enjoy your day.
-Love, God.
+Blessings, God.
 P.S.
 I love you.”

 Someone once said: